 Clinical Signs and Symptoms of Heart Disease in Cats

 - Weight loss

-- Sudden paralysis of one or both hind legs (this may be due to blood clots)
+- Sudden paralysis of the hind legs (due to a blood clot)

-Heart disease is manageable with treatment, and having pet insurance can help offset the costs if the condition doesn’t pre-date your cat’s coverage.
+Heart disease can be managed with treatment, and having pet insurance can help offset the cost as long as it is not a pre-existing condition prior to the start of coverage.

-Medications can improve the function of your kitty’s heart; vets will prescribe pills to combat high blood pressure, beta blockers, and a more commonly known OTC solution: aspirin for any possible blood clots.
-Cats with heart failure may also be suffering from fluid in the lungs, which can be treated with a powerful diuretic.
+Medications can improve the function of your kitty’s heart.
+Your veterinarian will prescribe medicines to combat high blood pressure and to help the heart pump more efficiently and effectively.
+Cats with congestive heart failure may also be suffering from fluid within their lungs, which can be treated with diuretics.

 Follow-up radiographs (x-rays) are necessary at regular intervals to ensure the treatment is working and heart disease is not worsening over time.
 Your veterinarian will also want to regularly check your cat’s blood pressure and perform physical exams.
 Cats with chronic heart disease may subsequently develop kidney disease due to poor perfusion.
 Doing regular bloodwork to assess kidney function is recommended for this reason.